pjholmes/live_upload/README.md

 > Note: It would be ideal if uploads.md document made changes to a live form that had been created using `phx.gen.live`, including the modal, since this could be the starting point for many people.
 I'm happy to make these changes once I understand it myself.

-> Note: It's not clear what `@upload` is.
-I don't think one would guess that the call to allow_upload would create an assign named `upload`.
+> Note: It was not clear what `@uploads` is.
+I don't think one would guess that the call to allow_upload would create an assign named `uploads`.
 I though it was the entity that the avatar would be associated with (such as my `@post`)

 ## Allow uploads